vidaud/seta/seta-doc/docs/user-guide/setup.md

 The SeTA API provides the functions and procedures to access data from a developer point of view.

+In SeTA there are two API's: search API and Communities API

 ### Prerequisites

+### API Communities
 The Docker containers must be running.

 !!! note "Optional, but useful:"